-FORM 10-K

-X Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the fiscal year ended December 31, 2020

-or

-Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from to

-Commission File Number 001-38084

-Commission File (dilliber 001-50004 FARMERS & MERCHANTS BAN NCORP, INC. ОНІО - 34-1469491 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 307 North Defiance Street Archbold, Ohio 43502 (Address of principal Executive offices) (Zip Code) Registr ant's telephone number, including area code (419) 446-2501 Se curities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, No Par Value Trading Symbol(s) FMAO Name of each exchange NASDAQ Capital Market Indicate by check mark if the registrant is a well-known seasone d issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file rep oorts pursuant to Section 13 or Section 15(d) of the Exch ange Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all r months (or for such shorter period that the registrant was require d) of the Securities Exchange Act of 1934 during the preceding 12 iling requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted elechapter) during the preceding 12 months (or for such shorter per bmitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerate definitions of "large accelerated filer", "accelerated filer", "small naller reporting company or an emerging growth company.
-See the " in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Non-accelerated filer \square Emerging growth company \square Accelerated filer □ Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the standards provided pursuant to Section 13(a) of the Exchange Ac period for complying with any new or revised financial accounting Indicate by check mark whether the registrant has filed a report Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) b e effectiveness of its internal control over financial reporting under issued its audit report. $\ \Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\ \square$ No $\ \boxtimes$

-As of June 30, 2020, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was \$236,380,491.

-As of February 19, 2021, the Registrant had 12,230,000 shares of common stock issued of which 11,196,744 shares are outstanding.
+Annual Report Pursuant to Section 13 o r 15(d) of the Securities Exchange Act of 19 For the fiscal year ended December 31, 2021 934 or ☐ Transition Report Pursuant to Section 1 3 or 15(d) of the Securities Exchange Act of For the transition period from to f 1934 Commission File Number 001-38084 FARMERS & MERCHANTS BAN CORP, INC. оню 34-1469491 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 307 North Defiance Street , Archbold, Ohio 43502 (Address of principal Executive offices) (Zip Code) Registr ant's telephone number, including area code (419) 4 46-2501 Se curities registered pursuant to Section 12(b) of the A ct: Title of each class Common Stock, No Par Value Trading Symbol(s) FMAO Name of each exchange NASDAQ Capital Market Indicate by check mark if the registrant is a well-known seasone d issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file rep oorts pursuant to Section 13 or Section 15(d) of the Exchang ge Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all r months (or for such shorter period that the registrant was require Indicate by check mark whether the registrant has submitted elechapter) during the preceding 12 months (or for such shorter per Indicate by check mark whether the registrant is a large accelerate definitions of "large accelerated filer", "accelerated filer", "small Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the standards provided pursuant to Section 13(a) of the Exchange A. riod for complying with any new or revised financial accounting Indicate by check mark whether the registrant has filed a report Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) b Indicate by check mark whether the registrant is a shell company $y$ (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No ⊠ As of June 30, 2021, the aggregate market value of the registran s's common stock held by non-affiliates of the registrant wa s \$244,146,115.
+As of February 18, 2022, the Registrant had 14,063,999 shares of common stock issued of which 13,066,283 shares are outstan ding.
+DOCUMENTS INCORPORATED BY REFERENCE Part III of Form 10-K - Portions of the definitive Proxy Statement for the 2022 Annual Meeting of Shareholders of Farmers $\&$ Merchants Bancorp, Inc. 1